hackshackers/hackshackers-hugo/content/news/2024/06/How-Apple-signals-the-decline-of-apps-and-the-web-itself.md

 ---
-Title: How Apple AI signals the decline of apps, and the web itself
+Title: How Apple AI signals the decline of apps and the web itself

 Authors: